 THE TOKAI JOURNAL of EXPERIMENTAL and CLINICAL MEDICINE

 The Tokai Journal of Experimental and Clinical Medicine, also referred to as Tokai Journal, is an official quarterly publication of the Tokai Medical Association.
-Tokai Journal publishes original articles that deal with issues of clinical, experimental, socioeconomic, cultural and/or historical importance to medical science and related fields.
+Tokai Journal publishes original articles that deal with issues of clinical, experimental importance to medical science and related fields.
 Manuscripts may be submitted as full-length Original Articles or Brief Communications.
-Tokai Journal also publishes reviews and symposium proceedings.
+Review articles in principle are considered for publication by invitation only.
+Tokai Journal also publishes case reports and case series reports.

 Articles accepted for publication in Tokai Journal cannot be reproduced elsewhere without written permission from the Tokai Medical Association.
 In addition, Tokai Journal will not be held responsible for the opinions of the authors expressed in the published articles.

 The first and the corresponding authors need to be members of the Tokai Medical Association.
 To newly join the Tokai Medical Association, please contact to the Office of Tokai Medical Association.
 The annual membership fee is ¥3,000.

 Preparation of manuscripts (Original Articles and Brief Communications)